glosophy/women-data/README.md

 * `WomenTotal.csv`: clean data with selected indicators
 * `read_data.py`: script for data analysis
 * `FinalPoster.png`, `SecondaryCharts.png`: final dataviz with some other secondary charts ready for publication
+* `SocialMedia-02.png`: promo image for sharing on social media

 ## :memo: Project Description
 This project aims at understanding the state of women's rights around the world.
 The data comes from the [*Women, Business